*NOW ACCEPTING APPLICATIONS FOR 2023–2024 ROOM FOR ME GRANT (see below)*

 - Outline intent to achieve any eligibility criteria within project proposal if program does not currently meet criteria.

 Afterschool and summer programs provide safe and inclusive environments with more time for learning and growth and allow children and youth to build relationships, explore interests, develop skills, and have valuable experiences.
-Afterschool and summer programs also help working families and play an important role in our communities.
+Afterschool and summer programs also provide a lifelinen for working families and caregivers on whom Vermont’s businesses, economy, and communities rely.

 Other Grant Opportunities